-In most, but not all cases, the banks will calculate your income from both your payslip and group certificate and will use the lower of the two incomes in their assessment.
+In most cases, the banks will calculate your income from both your payslip and group certificate.
+They will use the lower of the two incomes in their assessment.

 How do I use the calculator?

-Follow the steps below to use the calculator:
+Follow the steps below to use the year to date income calculator:

-- Find your most recent payslip & your group certificate from the most recent financial year.
+- Find your most recent payslip and your group certificate from the most recent financial year.

 - Enter the data from these documents into the calculator.

-- If you have only just started your job this financial year, or do not want to work out your income from your group certificate then just enter 0 as the “Gross income shown on your last group certificate”
+- If you have only just started your job this financial year or don’t want to work out your income from your group certificate then just enter ‘0’ as the ‘gross income shown on your last group certificate.’

 - You can now deduct your base pay from this figure to work out the amount you receive each year in overtime, pre-tax allowances and other income types.

-If you have any questions about how to use the calculator then please post a question on our home loan forum.
+If you have any questions about using the calculator, please post a question on our home loan forum.

 How is YTD calculated from July to September?